NiordOrg/niord/README.md

 * If working on a country-specific Niord implementation, e.g. [niord-dk](https://github.com/NiordOrg/niord-dk), import this maven project via the "Maven Projects" tab.
 Deploy the imported project to Wildfly instead of "niord-web".
 * If you have only updated web resources, there is no need to re-deploy the web application.
 Use the "Update resources" function instead.
+* To get rid of superfluous IntelliJ code editor warnings, disable the "Declaration access can be weaker" and "Dangling Javadoc comment" inspections.